Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-10.md

-# FEW 2.2 - Advanced CSS - Web Components
+# FEW 2.2 - Advanced CSS - Web Components part 2

-This could be the future of the web pay attention.
+Looking templates and slots

 ## Why you should know this?

-This could be the future of the web.
-As a web developer you should have an understanding of what is around the next corner!
+Web Components are new and possibly game changing.

 ## Learning Objectives

+1. Use Templates to define reusable blocks of HTML
+1. Uses Slots to define where template s will appear
-1. Define custom components
+1. Style components internally with a template
-1. Define use cases for custom components
-1. Build custom components
+1. Style components externally by using :host internally

 ## Web Components

-What are Web components?

-Can I use Web Components?

-## Build a Web Component

-Build a Web component ..........
+## Templates

 ## Activity

-Make your own component ..........

 ## Wrap Up